Kyome22/SVG2Path/README.md

 ## Requirements

+- Development with Xcode 16.0+
-- Written in Swift 5.9
+- Written in Swift 6.0
 - Compatible with iOS 15.0+, macOS 11.0+
-- Development with Xcode 15.2+

 ## Usage